 UC is made up of different elements.
 You qualify for the different elements based on your household circumstances.
 All of the elements you qualify for are added together to find a maximum amount which is then reduced based on your income.

 Universal credit includes a childcare element.
 If you meet the qualifying conditions and you have eligible childcare costs, you can include your childcare costs in your claim.
 This element is worth up to 85% of your childcare costs.
 The maximum you can claim is 85% of £760.42 per month for one child (£646.35) or £1,303.57 (£1,108.04) per month for two or more children.

 To get the childcare element, you normally report the childcare costs you have paid in the previous assessment period.
 You should report your costs through your UC online journal by the end of the assessment period for the support to be included in your next UC payment but, if there’s a delay, you still have up to the end of the following assessment period to report your childcare costs and the relating childcare element will be paid with that following UC award.
 Universal credit is usually paid monthly into your bank account but you can ask for more frequent or alternative payments arrangements.

-Due to the impacts of the coronavirus outbreak in the UK (March 2020 onwards), several alterations to the normal rules are in place relating to the childcare element of UC.
+Due to the impacts of the coronavirus outbreak in the UK (March 2020 onwards), there may be temporary changes to the normal rules relating to the childcare element of UC.
 Please see our coronavirus section for more information.